NucleiAv/adaptive-ad-budget-allocator/README.md

 **Project Overview:**

 The project aimed to develop and evaluate a modified Balance Algorithm for online advertising budget allocation.
 The primary goal was to improve upon the basic Balance Algorithm's performance, fairness, and adaptability in real-world scenarios with diverse advertiser behaviors and keyword distributions.
 This project has a modified and optimised algorithm with proper results.
+Read project.md for concrete results and explanations.

 **Development Steps:**